-- only protecting your passwords or preventing cyberbullying. - a lesson taught once a year. - a course only taught in a computer lab by the computer instructor.
+- only protecting your passwords or preventing cyberbullying. - a lesson taught once a year. - · applicable only while online. - a course only taught in a computer lab by the computer instructor.

-- Incorporate digital citizenship
+- · Incorporate digital citizenship

 - Be consistent with technology tools

-- Create structured routines and procedures
+- · Create structured routines and procedures

-Appropriate relationships, communication, and online behavior (e.g., knowledge of cyberbullying, appropriate use of cyberspeech and emojis)
+Foster appropriate relationships, communication, and online behavior (e.g., knowledge of cyberbullying, appropriate use of cyberspeech and emojis)

-PHASE 1 PHASE 2 PHASE 3 PHASE 4 EDUCATORS SHOULD SEE Educators provide guidance on recognizing cyberbullying and inappropriate cyberspeech and behaviors Educators provide limited opportunities for digital or online communication with classroom peers (e.g., discussion boards, peer-to-peer feedback) Educators provide guidance on reporting cyberbullying and inappropriate cyberspeech and behaviors Educators provide guidance for positive, empathetic, and productive digital or online communication with classroom peers Educators model appropriate ways to handle cyberbullying and inappropriate cyberspeech and behaviors, including guidance on where students can seek social-emotional supports Educators provide frequent structured practice for positive, empathetic, and productive digital or online communication with classroom peers Educators create opportunities to discuss and reflect on appropriate online relationships and behaviors Educators foster a classroom culture that promotes positive, empathetic, and productive digital or online communication with classroom peers Educators provide opportunities for positive, empathetic, and productive digital or online communication with peers in other classrooms, subject areas, or geographic locations Students monitoring peer-to-peer communications, reporting cyberbullying or inappropriate cyberspeech and behaviors, and seeking social-emotional supports if needed Students engaging in appropriate online relationships and behaviors with others Students participating in positive, empathetic, and effective digital or online communication with peers located both inside and outside of the classroom
+Educators provide guidance on recognizing cyberbullying and inappropriate cyberspeech and behaviors

+Educators provide limited opportunities for digital or online communication with classroom peers (e.g., discussion boards, peer-to-peer feedback)

+Educators provide guidance on reporting cyberbullying and inappropriate cyberspeech and behaviors

+Educators provide guidance for positive, empathetic, and productive digital or online communication with classroom peers Educators model appropriate ways to handle cyberbullying and inappropriate cyberspeech and behaviors, including guidance on where students can seek social-emotional supports

+Educators provide frequent structured practice for positive, empathetic, and productive digital or online communication with classroom peers Educators create opportunities to discuss and reflect on appropriate online relationships and behaviors

+Educators foster a classroom culture that promotes positive, empathetic, and productive digital or online communication with classroom peers

+Educators provide opportunities for positive, empathetic, and productive digital or online communication with peers in other classrooms, subject areas, or geographic locations

+- Students engaging in appropriate online relationships and behaviors with others - Students giving verbal compliments to peers engaging in appropriate digital behavior - Students participating in positive, empathetic, and effective digital or online communication with peers located both inside and outside of the classroom

+- Students monitoring peer-to-peer communications, reporting cyberbullying or inappropriate cyberspeech and behaviors, and seeking social-emotional supports if needed - Students engaging in appropriate online relationships and behaviors with others - Students participating in positive, empathetic, and effective digital or online communication with peers located both inside and outside of the classroom

-Media balance and well-being (e.g., guidelines around social media use, awareness of one's own emotions)
+Promote media balance and well-being (e.g., guidelines around social media use, awareness of one's own emotions)